 In the last stanza of ‘The Suicide’s Soliloquy’, Abraham Lincoln’s poetic persona anticipates what he is going to do on that night.
 Moreover, this stanza reflects the psychology of a person burdened with suicidal thoughts.
 The speaker can feel the striking of the blade in his heart.
 The painful quivering of his flesh drives his dying thoughts to the end.
 At last, he draws the bloody “dart” and kisses it as it hasn’t marooned him in his need, unlike his so-called friends.
 That’s why in the last line, he compares the dagger to his last and only friend.

 Interestingly, ‘The Suicide’s Soliloquy’ was published anonymously in The Sangamo Journal.
 Shortly after Abraham Lincoln’s assassination, one of his friends, Joshua Speed told William Herndon, Lincoln’s biographer, that Lincoln had written “a few lines under the gloomy title of Suicide”.
 But, no one found the actual article.
-However, it was found in 1997 by Richard Lawrence Miller, and in 2002 he found that it matched the description of the missing article.
+However, it was founded in 1997 by Richard Lawrence Miller, and in 2002 he found that it matched the description of the missing article.
 There are some similarities in this poem with Lincoln’s other works.
 However, there is still controversy over the authorship of this poem.

 Like ‘The Suicide’s Soliloquy’ by Abraham Lincoln, the following poems also present similar themes.